francoisdtm/francois.dautreme.fr/content/blog/tradingbot-the-beginning/index.md

 ### Motivations

-For the past three years, I have been interested in trading cryptocurrencies in my spare time.
-Sometimes making profits and sometimes being liquidated.
+For the past three years, I have been interested in trading cryptocurrencies in my spare time: sometimes making profits and sometimes being liquidated 😓

 I also like to automate things with code.
 For example, I automated the deployment of the services hosted on my Raspberry Pi and the setup of my MacBook itself.
 I prefer to automate processes instead of doing it manually multiple times.

-I have been developing programs in many languages and I recently started to learn [Go](https://go.dev/).
-What a better way to learn a new programming language than practicing it.
+Moreover, I have been developing programs in many languages and I recently started to learn [Go](https://go.dev/).
+Indeed, what a better way to learn a new programming language than practicing it.

-Therefore, it makes sense for me to build a trading bot because it is the combination of trading, coding and automating.
+Therefore, it makes sense for me to build a trading bot because it is the combination of trading, coding and automating!

 ### What I expect from this project